a2life/shogi-board/readme.md

 - showMarker:boolean.
 When set to true, it turns on marker indicator to show the last move.
 - markerAt: string Indicating the initial grid position that will be highlighted. default is "out of the way", ex., "24" for position ２四 for the initial display.
 Afterwards, showMarker behavior takes over.
 ShowMarker flag need to be set to true.
 - moves : data representing piece moves. ex. "s-2627","g-8687","s-2526","g-8586" (this represents ２六歩、８四歩、２五歩、８五歩).
 - kifu: The program can read kakinoki style kifu notation.
-If this string is provided, it will take precedence over other individual parameters (such as move)
+Append entire kifu record inside backtick pair (quoted literal) . it will take precedence over other individual parameters (such as move)
-- Currently the parser does not support handicap games.
 - startup and tesuu: Those two are the same. the board will advance its move to asigned move number.
 Allows board to start from middle of the game. if both are defined, then 'startAt' takes precedence.
+- animate or smooth: set to true by default. pieces will glide and board will rotate when flip is specified.
+- flip: rotate board 180 degree.

 Moves, along with *onHand and *onBoard parameter can be used to do quick construction of shogiboard without the use of kifu source